Othello1111/bitcore-lib/README.md

 ## Principles

-Bitcoin is a powerful new peer-to-peer platform for the next generation of financial technology.
+Bitcoin COre is a powerful new peer-to-peer platform for the next generation of financial technology.
 The decentralized nature of the Bitcoin network allows for highly resilient bitcoin infrastructure, and the developer community needs reliable, open-source tools to implement bitcoin apps and services.

 ## Get Started

 ```
-npm install bitcore-lib
+npm install bcore-lib
 ```

 ```
-bower install bitcore-lib
+bower install bcore-lib
 ```

 ## Documentation